 Memory Care Program (MCP)

-FLCEAD funding will be used to augment the capacity of the Memory Care Program to provide interdisciplinary, team-based care.
-MCP providers will consistently and uniformly assess patients and their families for functional capacity, safety, resources, depression, anxiety, psychosocial stressors and other factors that can promote or obstruct their capacity to understand and implement the treatment plan recommendations developed at the MCP.
-In addition, MCP providers will more systematically coordinate care with the patient's primary care physician and, when possible, collaborate with the nurse care managers within patient-centered medical homes.
-And, as is standard practice now, MCP providers will continue to regularly refer patients and their family members to Alzheimer's Association programs and services.
-We will also enhance services and best practices for serving patients whose primary language is not English.
-An increase in capacity will also reduce the time between calling for an appointment and being seen for an evaluation.
-Our goal is for patients to be scheduled within two weeks of calling.
+FLCEAD funding allows the Memory Care Program to provide interdisciplinary, team-based care.
+MCP providers assess patients and their families for functional capacity, safety, availability of resources, depression, anxiety, psychosocial stressors, and other factors that can promote or obstruct their capacity to understand and implement the treatment plan recommendations developed at the MCP.
+In addition, MCP providers systematically coordinate care with the patient's primary care physician and, when possible, collaborate with the nurse care managers within patient-centered medical homes.
+And as a standard practice, MCP providers regularly refer patients and their family members to programs at the Alzheimer's Association, Lifespan, and Finger Lakes Caregiver Institute.

 In collaboration with the FLCEAD, the UR Memory Care Program provides:

 - Diagnosis, assessment, and management for persons with memory loss who are suspected of having dementia

 - One-time assessment of patients referred by physicians seeking consultation regarding diagnosis or management of dementia

 - Neuropsychiatric testing to assist with diagnostic accuracy of memory loss